 Cats are excellent groomers, so it might be tough to imagine your preened pet catching parasites!
 The most obvious sign that your cat has fleas is persistent scratching, or sometimes over-grooming, which can result in bald patches on their coat.
-If your cat develops a flea allergy they may also have scabs and red, sore areas on their skin.
-Regularly grooming your cat won’t necessarily prevent parasites, but it will at let you have a chance to check their fur for any signs of unwanted visitors, so that you can quickly seek treatment.
+If your cat develops a flea allergy, they may also have scabs and red, sore areas on their skin.
+Regularly grooming your cat won’t necessarily prevent parasites, but at least you’ll have a chance to check their fur for any signs of unwanted visitors, so that you can quickly seek treatment.

 What do cat fleas look like?

 Cat fleas are dark brown and 1-2mm long.
 You might spot them in your carpet or notice tiny black specks of flea waste in your cat’s fur during combing.
 A good way to test for fleas is to put these black specks onto some damp tissue paper – if it is from a flea, the specks will turn red because of the digested blood they contain.

 Fleas thrive in warm, humid environments, which means late summer is the peak season for fleas on cats, however central heating in the winter means that flea prevention is a must all you round.